andrew-weisman/target_classification/README.md

 for file in $(ls | grep -v MANIFEST.txt); do echo $file | awk -v FS="." '{print $1}'; done | sort -u | wc -l
 ```

 shows that, ostensibly, there are 2,481 unique expression files (independent of normalization).
+This is just based on the filenames, and is not actually correct.

 Go through the Python Jupyter notebook `/data/BIDS-HPC/private/projects/dmi2/checkout/main.ipynb`.